-The Calleguas Municipal Water District (Calleguas) provides imported State water (SWP) for wholesale purposes to retail water purveyors serving municipal/industrial customers in the southeastern portion of the County.
-The District serves an area of approximately 350 square miles, including the Cities of Camarillo, Moorpark, Oxnard, Port Hueneme, Simi Valley, and Thousand Oaks, and the unincorporated communities of Oak Park, Santa Rosa Valley, Bell Canyon, Lake Sherwood, Somis, Camarillo Estates, and Camarillo Heights.
+The Calleguas Municipal Water District (Calleguas) provides imported state water from the State Water Project (SWP) for wholesale purposes to retail water purveyors serving municipal/industrial customers in the southeastern portion of the County.
+The District serves an area of approximately 350 square miles, including the cities of Camarillo, Moorpark, Oxnard, Port Hueneme, Simi Valley, and Thousand Oaks, and the unincorporated communities of Oak Park, Santa Rosa Valley, Bell Canyon, Lake Sherwood, Somis, Camarillo Estates, and Camarillo Heights.
 Calleguas delivers the largest volume of water to retailers.
 Approximately 75 percent of the population in the County receives water imported by Calleguas.
-Calleguas, a member agency of the Metropolitan Water District (MWD).
-According to the Calleguas Municipal Water District 2010 Urban Water Management Plan, the population served is over 632,000 and annual water delivery is typically more than 168,000 acrefeet.
-In 2013 Calleguas imported a total of 112,466 acre-feet of treated SWP water.
-Figure 3-10a depicts the location of the major water system infrastructure operated by the Calleguas Municipal Water District.
+Calleguas is a member agency of the Metropolitan Water District (MWD).
+According to the Calleguas Municipal Water District 2010 Urban Water Management Plan, the population served is over 632,000, and annual water delivery is typically more than 168,000-acre-feet.
+In 2013, Calleguas imported a total of 112,466 acre-feet of treated SWP water.
+Figure 3-11 depicts the location of the major water system infrastructure operated by the Calleguas Municipal Water District.

+Figure 3-11a

-Figure 3-10a Calleguas Municipal Water District Major Infrastructure WCVC IRWM Region
+Calleguas Municipal Water District

+Major Infrastructure

+WCVC IRWM Region